Misconduct & Discipline

 • Respondent, through counsel, negotiates agreed discipline with the Department that is less severe than the recommended discipline, or

-• Respondent elects a hearing on the allegations, and the hearing board concludes that the respondent committed the alleged misconduct.
-The Police Commissioner reviews the decision and may increase or approve the final discipline recommended by the hearing board.
+• Respondent elects a Trial Board, and the Trial Board concludes that the respondent committed the alleged misconduct.
+The Police Commissioner reviews the decision and may increase or approve the final discipline recommended by the Trial Board.

 Read More